-Although riding the best triathlon bike won't make your next Ironman effortless, a good tri bike can give you the competitive edge by being more aero than a standard road bike.
-The tri bikes on this list go above and beyond to provide you with the best aerodynamic advantage you can have in the lightest possible package possible.
-Aerobars strictly optional!
+Although riding the best triathlon bike alone won't help you win the Ironman Championship in Kona, a good tri bike can give you a competitive edge by being more aero than a standard road bike.
+The tri bikes on this list go above and beyond to provide the best aerodynamic advantage in the lightest possible package possible.
+Aerobars are strictly optional!

-Buying a triathlon or time trial bike can be more daunting than buying the best road bike, for example.
+Picking the most suitable triathlon or time trial bike for you can be more daunting than buying the best road bike.
 If you haven't got a lot of experience in bike technology, it's easy to get lost in the details and get super confused by the different groupsets, chainsets and wheelsets.
 We will try to make this all clearer for you.

-As well as a tt bike, you might want to consider getting an appropriate fitness wearable too to track your next race, and we have loads of those on our best triathlon watch guide.
+As well as a TT bike, you might want to consider getting an appropriate fitness wearable to track your next race, and we have loads of those on our best triathlon watch guide.
 They are similar to the best running watches but geared towards multidisciplinary athletes such as triathletes.

 Best triathlon bikes to buy right now